trampgeek/moodle-qtype_coderunner/README.md

 ## Template parameters

-NOTE: this functionality is still experimental and might change.

 It is sometimes necessary to make quite small changes to a template over many different questions.
-For example, you might want to use the *pylint* question type above but change the maximum allowable length of a function in different questions.
+For example, you might want to use the *pylint* question type given above but change the maximum allowable length of a function in different questions.
 Customising the template for each such question has the disadvantage that your derived questions no longer inherit from the original prototype, so that if you wish to alter the prototype you will also need to find